showmeyourhits/adventofcode/README.md

 Iterate over the list of numbers and compare them with each other in first part.
 In second part, when first "error" is encountered - remove this number, next number and previous number from the list and run check for each of the result arrays.

+### day 3

+Use regular expressions to parse the input.
+Then iterate over the lines and sum multiplies.
+On second step, consider `do` and `don`.

 # 2022
 ### day 1